GPRC Life Wheel™ + 12 Components of Ecological Health

 • Esteban Park (Houston Coastal Prairie, TX)

-• Southern High Plains Preserve (Northeastern New Mexico)
+• Southern High Plains Preserve (Galisteo Basin Preserve, Santa Fe County, New Mexico)

-• Saltwater Country: Bringing Wild Buffalo Back to the Beach (Texas Gulf Coast)
+• Saltwater Country Prairie Preserve: Bringing Wild Buffalo Back to the Beach (Texas Gulf Coast)

 GPRC’s social work is: